Liverpool Regeneration Tracker

 Festival Gardens

 Festival Gardens is a 27-acre brownfield regeneration project on the Mersey waterfront, being advanced by a joint venture between Urban Splash and igloo Regeneration.
 Following extensive site remediation completed in 2023, the project is progressing toward the creation of a sustainable, multi-generational residential neighbourhood.
-A planning application for the first phase, which includes 440 homes, is expected in late 2026, with construction anticipated to commence in spring 2027.
+The site is a key regeneration priority for Liverpool City Council, with a planning application for the first phase of 440 homes expected in late 2026 and construction anticipated to commence in 2027.

 South Liverpool waterfrontL17